NemchenkoYura/example-game/README.md

 # example-game
-A test pepository for an imaginary game
+A test pepository for an imaginary game.

 Nah, I have computers!